bluealloy/revm/documentation/src/crates/revm/handler.md

     Returns the state changes and the result of the execution.

 * `end`:
-    Always called as the last function of the handler.
+    Always called after transaction.
+End handler will not be called if validation fails.

+* `clear`:
+    Clears journal state and error and it is always called for the cleanup.